Franco Citti

 Featured:

-Franco Citti (born 23 April 1935 in Rome) is an Italian actor.
+Franco Citti (23 April 1935 – 14 January 2016) was an Italian actor.
 He came to fame at the age of 26, playing the title role in Pier Paolo Pasolini's film Accattone.
 In 1967 he appeared in the title role in Pasolini's version of Oedipus Rex.

-He is perhaps best-known to non-Italian audienes as Calo in The Godfather I and III and uttering the line 'In Sicily, women are more dangerous than shotguns'.
+He is perhaps best known to non-Italian audiences as Calò in The Godfather and The Godfather Part III and uttering the line 'In Sicily, women are more dangerous than shotguns'.

 Filmography